UniPD-DII-ETCOMP/DenseMatrixMarket/src/AxialCoulombian/README.txt

                    		 WARNING: this version of the code only support conductive media (for the moment)
                          NOTE: MEX-FORTRAN function "funLphiphi3_for_st.mexw64" is used for the evaluation of the dense matrix coefficients.
-                               IF MEX-FORTRAN functions are not supported the code automatically switch to slow matlab function "funLphiphi3_acc_low_rank".
+                               If MEX-FORTRAN functions are not supported the code automatically switch to slow matlab function "funLphiphi3_acc_low_rank" with a "try and catch" strategy.
-                               Try to re-mex the MEX-FORTAN function running "make.m" in /MEXfortran and replace the resuting "funLphiphi3_for_st.mexw64" in /fun.
+                               Try to re-mex the MEX-FORTAN function running "make.m" in /MEXfortran and replace the resulting "funLphiphi3_for_st.mexw64" in /fun.

 All user-settable quantities, e.g. frequency and resistivity, are contained in the block identified by the BEGIN USER SETTINGS / END USER SETTINGS comments.